 - Patches-Keep the i-Vu Pro system and the operating system up-to-date with the latest patches. - Anti-virus protection-Keep the i-Vu Pro server's anti-virus software and definitions up-to-date. - Single-use server-i-Vu Pro software should be the only application running on the server.
-DO NOT put other applications on the same server. - HTTPS-Use https:// with a root certificate when possible.
-If using a self-signed certificate, install the server certificate on the client computers so users do not develop the bad habit of ignoring the "unsafe certificate" error. - Remote access-After commissioning, uncheck Allow remote file management on the System Settings > Security tab.
+DO NOT put other applications on the same server. - HTTPS-Use https:// with a certificate signed by a standard certificate authority, when possible.
+If using a self-signed certificate, install the server certificate on the client computers so users do not develop the bad habit of ignoring the "unsafe certificate" error. - Remote access-After commissioning, uncheck Allow remote file management on the System Settings > Security tab. - Device Password This password is only available on systems with one or more controllers with the Gen\5 driver.
+Setting the Device Password as described in the i-Vu® Pro v8.0 Help provides an additional level of security.